MrMarkrix/the-odin-project/README.md

 # the-odin-project

 Welcome to my git repository.
-It's dedicated to learn programming and development with help from Project Odin.
+It's dedicated to learning programming and development with help from Project Odin.

-Since only 1 page can be active at a time, i create a main page that will lead to projects that i created while learning.
+Since only 1 page can be active at a time, I created a main page that will lead to projects that I created while learning.